mlrun/mlrun/docs/serving/batch-serving.md

 ### Making a prediction

-Choosing the `predict` handler with all other paramters as described above:
+Choose the `predict` handler with all of the other parameters as described above:

 ```python